shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 # Keyword Glossary

 Here’s a list of some keywords in the game.
 Im sure I have a list of these somewhere else too.
+Complex keywords are ones that contain other keywords.

-Strategy rock paper scissors:
+Strategy rock paper scissors (complex):

--   Flanking – Gains bonus power equal to the number of opposing creatures without Flanking, plus the number of opposing creatures with Ranged
+-   Flanking – Finale: Gain bonus power equal to the number of opposing creatures without Flanking, plus the number of opposing creatures with Ranged
--   Flying – Gains bonus power equal to the number of opposing creatures without Flying, plus the number of opposing creatures with Flanking
+-   Flying – Finale: Gain bonus power equal to the number of opposing creatures without Flying, plus the number of opposing creatures with Flanking
--   Ranged – Gains bonus power equal to the number of opposing creatures without Ranged, plus the number of opposing creatures with Flying
+-   Ranged – Finale: Gain bonus power equal to the number of opposing creatures without Ranged, plus the number of opposing creatures with Flying

 Requirements: